KelinLyu/KGLEngine/README.md

 [Tutorial Catalog](#tutorial-catalog)

-You can simply change a node's transform via modifying its position, eulerAngles, and scale properties.
+You can simply change a node's transform via modifying its position, eulerAngles, and scale variables.
 Note that all the angles you provide to the engine must use degrees instead of radians.

 When you move, rotate, or scale a node, all the child nodes of that node will follow its transformation.
 In other words, the child nodes will transform inside the parent's coordinate system.

-If you want a node always to face another node, such as a billboard effect, you can set the node's orientationTargetNode property.
+If you want a node always to face another node, such as a billboard effect, you can set the node's orientationTargetNode.
 By default, the orientationTargetNode is set to NULL.
 After you set it to another node in the scene, the node will constantly overwrite its rotation so that its positive Z-axis points towards the target node.
 However, since the engine defines the positive X-axis as the front (which is a design mistake), you must introduce another node.
-For example, suppose you want a camera node to look at a cube node using the orientationTargetNode property.
+For example, suppose you want a camera node to look at a cube node using the orientationTargetNode.
 In that case, you need a control node and set the orientationTargetNode of the control node.
 Finally, attach the camera node to the control node and modify the camera node's rotation.

 As you already know, you have to attach a node to the engine or another node.
 Otherwise, the node and all its child nodes won't be rendered.
 ```